Precision tests of bulk entanglement: $AdS_3$ vectors: Vector modes in BTZ Rindler and their quantization

 We therefore consider the combinations

 which obey the equations of two decoupled scalars

-We can now proceed to solve the decoupled second order equations.
-The directions $\tau, x$ are isometries of the metric, therefore the solutions can be expanded as Fourier modes as follows
+We can now proceed to solve the decoupled second-order equations.
+The directions $\tau, x$ are isometries of the metric, thus the solutions can be expanded as Fourier modes as follows

-These solutions satisfy the condition that they are normalizable at the boundary, at the horizon they have both in going and out going modes.
+These solutions satisfy the condition that they are normalizable at the boundary, and at the horizon, they have both ingoing and outgoing modes.
 Here $ k,\omega $ are continuous and take values from $-\infty$ to $\infty$ and $0$ to $\infty$ respectively. $C_-^{(\omega, k )} $ are constants for each $\omega, k $ which can be determined by demanding these solutions also satisfy the first order Chern-Simons equations, which will be done subsequently.
 Solving the equation for $A_+$, we obtain the following modes

 Given the modes for $A_-^{(\omega, k ) } $ and $A_+^{(\omega, k ) }$, we determine the radial component $A_\rho$ by using the second equation in (\ref{cseqrin}).
-Then demanding that the remaining first order Chern-Simons equations are satisfied, we can fix the constants $C_+, C_-$.
-An simple way to do this is to examine the behaviour of the equations near the horizon $\rho \rightarrow 1$.
+Then, demanding that the remaining first-order Chern-Simons equations are satisfied, we can fix the constants $C_+, C_-$.
+A simple way to do this is to examine the behaviour of the equations near the horizon $\rho \rightarrow 1$.